SteveAn3341/react-practice-pokemon/README.md

 # React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules. use useEffect to create a website can click and return some data from pokemon api

 Currently, two official plugins are available: